theelous3/record.theelous3.net/content/art/deltavee/index.md

 This makes Mercury harder to get to than much bigger objects like Venus, because of Mercury's proximity to the very massive sun.

-Included are an object each from the main asteroid belt (Cerea), and the Kuiper belt (Pluto).
-Vast distances apart, but much like Uranus and Neptune, proximity in size gives close proximity in delta-v!
+Included are an object each from the main asteroid belt (Ceres), and the Kuiper belt (Pluto).
+They are vast distances apart, but much like Uranus and Neptune, proximity in size gives close proximity in delta-v!

 I found this reordering of the map absolutely fascinating to be honest.